 If there is a classic trek in India, it has to be the Rupin Pass.
-This trek is like an orchestra building up momentum with surprises in scenery every hour or so.
+This trek is like an orchestra, building up momentum with surprises in scenery every hour or so.
 With every step, the trek throws up a new vista to see, a new scenery to unfold.
-All along, to complement the scenery, the blue waters of the Rupin runs along, sometimes rushing, at times gliding by.
+All along, to complement the scenery, the blue waters of the Rupin run along, sometimes rushing, at times gliding by.
 It culminates in the famous three stage water fall of the Rupin.
 In the higher reaches the trek passes through superb snow fields.
 The pass crossing through an echoing snow filled gully is an adrenaline high.
-The Rupin Pass trek has got it all: hanging villages, terrific forests, glacial meadows, hundreds of water falls and a gushing pass crossing.
+The Rupin Pass trek has got it all: hanging villages, terrific forests, glacial meadows, hundreds of water falls and an exhilarating pass crossing.
 As a complete experience Rupin is the trek to do.

 If the trek dates you’re looking are full, try the Gaumukh Tapovan trek.
 The trek to Gaumukh, the source of the River Ganga, itself is reason enough to do this trek.
 To add to that, the mountain views that you see on this trek, especially of the Bhagirathi sisters and Mt.Shivling, are rare sights.
 Click here to view the dates.

 “Rupin Pass is a trek that changed my life.
 And I don’t exaggerate.
 The sense of achievement I felt standing at the Pass, surrounded by snow fields, meeting the mountains of Kinnaur at eye-level, was unmatched.
 You don’t get to the Pass easily.
 It requires four long days of hardcore trekking through coniferous forests, meadows, overhangs and the Rupin River Valley.
 You really have to earn those 20 minutes at the Pass.
 And the reward is priceless.
 The confidence I felt while standing up there still stays with me.
 It makes me feel invincible.”